Cover Letters

 How to Address a Cover Letter Without a Name: Professional Options

 Finding yourself staring at a cover letter with no name to address it to?
-You're not alone.
-75% of job postings don't include a hiring manager's name, but using "To Whom It May Concern" can make your application look lazy or generic.
-The good news: there are professional alternatives that show you've made an effort.
+You are not alone.
+Many job postings do not include a hiring manager's name, but using "To Whom It May Concern" can make your application look lazy or generic.
+The good news is there are professional alternatives that show you have made an effort.

 Our AI Resume Builder solves this problem automatically.
-When you use our Cover Letter Generator, it creates professionally addressed cover letters even when you don't have a name, using industry-best practices that impress hiring managers.
+When you use our Cover Letter Generator, it creates professionally addressed cover letters even when you do not have a name, using industry-best practices that impress hiring managers.

 Is "To Whom It May Concern" Okay?
 The Modern Verdict